PowersPope/motif-mark/README.md

 python motif-mark-oopy.py -f <fasta file> -m <motif file>
 ```

-You can see that you supply the fasta file with `-f` and the motif file with `-m` .
+You can see that you supply the fasta file with `-f` and the motif file with `-m`.
+We advise that you
+run only 5-10 genes per run.
+As the picture will be fairly large.
+Also, it is important to note that
+if you supply too many Motifs that it may overlap with some of the longer Introns.
+We would advise to
+use around 5-10 Motifs at a time as well.
+If you need to do more that is fine.
+Just be aware of the
+keys display.

 This will output a .png file that has the same name as the file passed in the `-f` parameter.